sbdchd/blog/_posts/2020-09-18-heroku-deployment-deception.md

 And then we release a new version and watch as Heroku deploys the new version.

-In the UI Heroku says the release has completed before the logs even mention a new release.
+The Heroku UI says the release has completed before the logs even mention a new release.

 Using the Heroku API we can check the `created_at` and `updated_at` times to get the start and end time of the release.